andrewchen04/andrewchen04.github.io/_pages/cv.md

 * __[Vice Provost’s Student Advisory Council](https://ue.berkeley.edu/committees/sacue) Member__ (_August 2022 - Present_)
   * Nominated by peer and professional staff members at UC Berkeley’s Student Learning Center (SLC) to serve on the Student Advisory Council on Undergraduate Education (SACUE), convened by Vice Provost for Undergraduate Education Oliver M. O’Reilly
-  * Meets throughout the academic year with campus decision-makers to provide critical feedback on ongoing/planned projects and identify solutions to address issues that affect the academic life and student experience of all 32,000+ undergraduates
+  * Meets monthly with campus decision-makers to provide critical feedback on ongoing/planned projects, such as reimagining commencement, adapting grading policies, and increasing the reach of student organizations in a post-pandemic environment
+  * Assists the Student Information Systems (SIS) User Experience (UX) Team with redesigning CalCentral (the platform that students use to view their enrollments, grades, and finances) to be more user-friendly and accessible to screen readers

 [Leadership](#leadership)
 ======
 __[Associated Students of the University of California (ASUC)](https://asuc.org/)__

 * __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - Present_)
-  * Ensures the proper functioning of the 25-member office, assists other executives and teams with projects, and specializes in specific skills
+  * Ensures the proper functioning of the 25-member office and assists other executives and teams with efforts to achieve the office’s missions of advocating for intersectionality, disability justice, and underrepresented students at UC Berkeley
-  * Hosts weekly office hours to gather feedback from campus community members on how we can better serve them and their needs
+  * Hosts weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
-  * Executes senatorial duties including, but not limited to, writing weekly and special Senate reports and requesting room reservations and necessary accommodations
+  * Publishes weekly and special Senate reports and presents office initiatives and progress to the Senate every week
-  * Elected as students’ top-ranked Senate choice, our office’s core values concern intersectionality, disability justice, and underrepresented students

 * __Interim Legislative Department Director ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - September 2022_)
   * Supported the Administrative Team in an additional role during the Senate’s transition period
   * Reviewed the policymaking processes, bylaws, and rules/norms of the ASUC with office members
   * Provided legal advice to office teams and assisted teams in crafting and presenting legislation to the Senate
+  * Elected as students’ top-ranked Senate choice, our office’s core values concern intersectionality, disability justice, and underrepresented students

 __[UC Berkeley Undergraduate Political Science Association (UPSA)](https://upsaberkeley.wixsite.com/my-site)__

 * __Social Chair, Representative to the Alliance for Civic Engagement (ACE)__ (_April 2022 - Present_)
-  * Coordinates all organization socials and professional events, with responsibilities that include planning, scheduling, and managing events and obtaining necessary supplies
-  * Serves as the primary liaison for UPSA and the Charles and Louise Travers Department of Political Science in meetings and events with other social science organizations
+  * Coordinates all organization socials and professional events and serves as the primary liaison for UPSA and the Charles and Louise Travers Department of Political Science in meetings and events with other social science organizations
-  * Hosted the largest Election Night event on campus since 2016, sponsored by the [ASUC Vote Coalition](https://asuc.org/vote/) in November 2022; provided a safe, non-partisan space for students and community members to gather to view the election results; promoted discourse and civic engagement among students of all backgrounds
+  * Hosted the largest Election Night event on campus since 2016, sponsored by the ASUC Vote Coalition in November 2022, providing a safe, non-partisan space for community members to view and discuss the midterm election results and implications
-  * Improved overall membership numbers by 25% and event attendance by 50% in Fall 2022 by updating organization promotional materials and expanding the number and types of socials and professional events
+  * Improved organization membership numbers by 25% and event attendance by 50% in Fall 2022 by updating organization promotional materials and expanding the number and types of socials and professional events

 [Organizations](#organizations)
 ======